Nordic Gerontological Federation

 Ageing in a transforming world: 27NKG in Sweden, 2024

-We invite you to the 27th Nordic Congress of Gerontology at Karolinska Insitutet in Stockholm, Sweden, June 12-14, 2024
+We invite you to the 27th Nordic Congress of Gerontology at Karolinska Institutet in Stockholm, Sweden, June 12-14, 2024

 On behalf of the Swedish Gerontological Society, the Swedish Geriatrics Association, Karolinska Institutet, and the Nordic Gerontological Federation, we invite you to join the 27NKG and share your knowledge and engagement with ageing in a transforming world.